VOlekh/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather Project
-"Would You Rather is a web app that lets a user play the “Would You Rather?” game.
+Would You Rather is a web app that lets a user play the “Would You Rather?” game.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.

-User is be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.
+User is able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

 # Why this project?
 This project solidify understanding of React and Redux.
 Practice: